 If you love the purple color, then Amethyst is an excellent choice.
 Amethyst is a violet variety of natural quartz.
 A natural Amethyst is a gorgeous gem.
 So when you compare this gemstone with expensive gems like diamond, emerald, topaz, etc. The Amethyst stone will come on the top and first choice.

 Original Amethyst gemstone has unique benefits, like being the best healer out of financial troubles and increasing prosperity, success, happiness, and love.
 In addition, this gemstone is highly effective in away from tear-jerking addictions such as smoking, alcohol, drugs, etc.

 Also Read:- What Are The Benefits Of Wearing Amethyst Stone?

-It’s said that whenever you buy crystals, you always want to receive the real crystals and not something that has been artificially made in a lab or factory.
+It’s said that whenever you buy crystals, you always want to receive the real amethyst crystals and not something that has been artificially made in a lab or factory.
 Unfortunately, there are a large number of fake crystals, and a lot of them are so brilliantly copied that even the professional can’t tell the difference at first glimpse.
-As a result, one should be cautious about the fake gemstone.
+As a result, one should be cautious about fake amethyst gemstones.

 So how can non-expert acquaint themselves if their crystals are real or not?
 Reading the instructions before buying an Amethyst stone is recommended to easily distinguish between the artificial and real amethyst stone.

 The color of this gemstone will not be steady throughout its structure.
 It will have some changeability which will prove that the gemstone is real.
 On the other hand, if you come across a stone with a consistent color all over its structure, it can be considered a fake amethyst stone.
 These genuine stones will be crystal clear and will have almost no inclusions.
 On the other hand, if you come across a stone with impurities or bubbles traced inside its structure, they are probably fake or artificial.